-The Marriage and Family Therapy (MFT) program is specifically structured to prepare students for licensure in California as Marriage and Family Therapists.
+The Master in Arts in Marriage and Family Therapy (MFT) program is specifically structured to prepare students for licensure in California as Marriage and Family Therapists.

-Of the 92 state accredited or approved MFT programs, Chapman's is one of only seven programs accredited by the Commission on Accreditation for Marriage and Family Therapy (COAMFTE).
+Of the 92 state accredited or approved MFT programs, Chapman's is one of only eight programs accredited by the Commission on Accreditation for Marriage and Family Therapy (COAMFTE).

-Our mission is to provide students with the academic and professional training to become competent, ethical, culturally sensitive, and systems-oriented marriage and family therapists who can effectively assess, diagnose, and treat a diverse population of individuals, couples and families.
+Our mission is to provide students with the academic and professional training to become multiculurally competent, ethical,and systems-oriented marriage and family therapists who are critical consumers of research in the field.